 - Difficulty speaking coherently

 How Are Thought Disorders Treated in Atlanta, GA?

-Unlike some mood disorders, thought disorders cannot be cured.
-However, proper, professional treatment can help the person manage their mental health in a way that allows them more flexibility in how they live.
+Unlike some types of mood disorders, thought disorders cannot be cured.
+However, proper, professional thought disorder treatment can help the person manage their mental health in a way that allows them more flexibility in how they live.
 It also can provide a higher quality of life and more of an ability to experience positive emotions like happiness.
 Without treatment, thought disorders often worsen over time and may result in a person being unable to live without 24/7 medical and psychological supervision.